-Hormones in Skim vs. Whole Milk,
+Transcript: Hormones in Skim vs. Whole Milk

 Dairy appears to play the major role.
 The steroid hormones in milk are at high enough concentrations that it may affect our oil-producing pores.
-But if there are that many hormones in milk, then acne would seem the least of our worries.
+But if there are that many hormones in milk, then acne would seem to be the least of our worries.

-From the Journal of the German Society of Dermatology this year: Milk consumption: aggravating factor not only of acne, but a promoter of chronic disease in general.
-Yes, the potential risks of cow’s milk consumption include affecting the skin, but I’m less concerned in the so-called “acne epidemic,” than I am about the epidemic of dementia, and cancer, and heart disease, though premature puberty and autoimmune diseases are serious issues as well.
+From the Journal of the German Society of Dermatology this year: “Milk consumption: aggravating factor [not only] of acne [but a] promoter of chronic diseases” in general.
+Yes, the potential risks of cow’s milk consumption include affecting the skin, but I’m less concerned with the so-called “acne epidemic” than I am about the epidemic of dementia, and cancer, and heart disease—though premature puberty and autoimmune diseases are serious issues as well.

-Which has the highest hormone levels, though.
-Fat-free milk, reduced fat milk whole milk, or buttermilk?
+Which has the highest hormone levels, though?
+Fat-free milk, reduced fat milk, whole milk, or buttermilk?

-The number 2 most hormone-packed is skim milk.
+The number two most hormone-packed milk is skim milk.
 Why are we concerned?
-Breast cancer for one thing.
+Breast cancer, for one thing.
 All part of the soup of cancer-causing suspects scientists continue to find in milk.
-Skim milk second only to buttermilk in terms of the levels of about a dozen steroid hormones recently found in retail milk.
+Skim milk, second only to buttermilk in terms of the levels of about a dozen steroid hormones recently found in retail milk.

 Part of the reason is what we’ve done to dairy cows.
-Through genetic and dietary manipulation we’re now able to force them to lactate even in the late stages of pregnancy, and since we have to keep them constantly impregnated to produce milk, that’s good for the industry, but right at the end of the third trimester the hormone levels really skyrocket, and that’s what we’re drinking.
+Through dietary and genetic manipulation, we’re now able to force cows to lactate even in the late stages of pregnancy.
+And since we have to keep them constantly impregnated to produce milk, that’s good for the industry.
+But right at the end of the third trimester, the hormone levels really skyrocket, and that’s what we end up drinking.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.